tmbdev/clstm/README.md

 # TODO / UPCOMING

-  - the HDF5 network save format will probably change
   - Lua and Torch bindings
   - more recurrent network types
   - replacement of mdarray with Eigen Tensors